Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

         This application is:

-        * for researchers of the TU Dresden with entitlement to special HPC contingents of the TU Dresden.
+        * Only for researchers at TU Dresden entitled to special HPC contingents, either from TU Dresdens own contribution to the funding of the NHR center or from own HPC funding.
-          (This includes, for example, appointment commitments)

         Application Login: